PHACDataHub/data-catalogue-prototype/README.md

 # What the project does

-Takes data from the PHAC Data Catalogue and presents them as a dynamic table for the public to explore.
+Takes extracted data from the PHAC Data Catalogue and presents them as a dynamic table for the public to explore.

 # Why the project is useful

-Gives the public a way to explore and understand all the data holdings at PHAC
+Gives the public a way to explore and understand all the data holdings at PHAC.

 # How it works

-1. Put a copy of the data catalogue as a CSV in the root folder, saved as "data-catalogue.csv"
-2. run extractCatalogue.py using Python, which will create output.json
-3. rename the output.json to data.json when you're ready to overwrite the previous data.

-## extractCatalogue.py

-This python script reads data-catalogue.csv and extracts the following columns of data (exact names of the headers in the catalogue):

-- Database/Dataset/System Name (English)
-- Acronym (English)
-- Description (English)
-- Keywords
-- Objective(s) (English)
-- Geographical Coverage
-- Data Quality Checks or Assessments
-- Frequency of Data Collection
-- Data sources
-- Open government status
-- Programming Language
-- Years/Cycle Available
-- Availability of Indigenous Variables/Data
-- Availability of Sex and Gender-based Analysis Plus (SGBA+) Data
-- Access Requirement
-- Data is Accessible to
-- Intended Audience of Data Knowledge Translation Products and Publications
-- When was the Open Government Portal last updated?
-- Hyperlinks

-The headers are then changed to plain language:

-- Dataset
-- Acronym
-- Description
-- Keywords
-- Objectives
-- Coverage
-- Quality Checks
-- Frequency
-- Sources
-- Open Status
-- Programming Language
-- Years Available
-- Indigenous Data
-- SGBA+ Data
-- Access
-- Accessible To
-- Audience
-- Category
-- Last Updated
-- Hyperlinks

-The script excludes hyperlinks that don't have "http", which should exclude any internal links.

-The script then converts these data to a JSON file and exports it to output.json.

-## display the data with datatables

-When you're ready to update the data catalogue viewer, you can rename output.json to data.json, overwriting the previous catalogue.
-And that's all you need to do.
-Whenever someone goes to index.html in their browser it will use DataTables to build a dynamic and searchable table of the data catalogue.
+A python script runs locally and extracts the relevant data from the exports from the internal PHAC Data Catalogue.
+This gets pushed to GitHub.
+The web page, hosted by GitHub Pages, then presents this data using the [datatables library](https://datatables.net/).

 # Who maintains and contributes to the project

-This project is run by the Data Transparency team at PHAC
+This project is run by the Data Transparency team at PHAC.
+The data are pulled from the internal PHAC Data Catalogue, which is maintained by the DAAM team at DMIA.

+# Updating the PHAC Data Catalogue (aka the public metadata viewer)

+### download the data catalogue extracts
+- go to the internal [Data Catalogue](https://jill.hc-sc.gc.ca/confluence/display/DCAP/Data+Catalogue)
+- download the english export, rename it `export-en.xlsx`
+- download the french export, rename it `export-fr.xlsx`
+- put both files in the `put data catalogue extracts here` folder
+### extract and update the data
+Note that this will overwrite the current output data files, however the older one's will still be available if you checkout older commits of the github repository.
+- run `python scripts/extractCatalogue.py` in the root folder.
+- this will pull the relevant
+- caution: ensure that the full data catalogue extract files aren't accidentally pushed to the github repo. this shouldn't be an issue so long as they are only placed in the `put data catalogue extracts here` folder, as it is added to the `.gitignore` file.
+If they somehow get pushed, make sure to remove that commit asap as possible
+- Push to github

+# Updating the data dictionary
+The data dictionary file is located at `data/dictionary.csv`.
+This is the file you will update to update the data dictionary.
+Ensure that it is saved as a csv with UTF-8 encoding.
+Make sure to maintain the current csv structure, as this file serves several important functions:
+	- it lists the approved fields that will be extracted by extractCatalogue.py
+	- it marks which fields will be displayed by default when users load the data catalogue
+	- it is the data dictionary that is displayed on the data dictionary page

+# Updating the web pages
+The French/English text content for each page is loaded dynamically from a javascript file.
+So to udpate the content.